zkol/vsadmin/README.md

 The following instructions assume that the **server script** is already downloaded and installed on a Linux server

 1. **Install Vintage Story to play on Linux and to share worlds with a local multiplayer LAN-Server**
-   * Check the requirements for a complete install
+   * Check the requirements for a complete install.
-   * Log in as the user who shall run the client on his desktop and manage the LAN-Server (and should be able to perform sudo)
+   * Log in as the user who shall run the client on his desktop and manage the LAN-Server (and should be able to perform sudo).
    * Open a terminal window, change to the directory of server.sh, and execute:
      * **` sudo ./server.sh -C -o $USER setup `**
    * Script result: